cyberforge1/google-books-api-search-engine/README.md

 ## Project Overview
 A responsive search engine for exploring and retrieving detailed book information.
-Assembled with React, JavaScript, HTML, CSS/SCSS, and the Google Books API.
+Assembled with React, JavaScript, SCSS, and the Google Books API.

 ## Deployment Link
 This Search Engine is live!
 Check it out [here](https://bookquest-api-search-engine.netlify.app/).